 If you were recording your vocals while playing the instrumental in the background over some speakers then you’re going to pick that up in your recording which is going to sound like trash!
 Don’t do that!
 Please don’t ever do that!
 It’s a cardinal sin of home recording!

 Recording using headphones eliminates this issue!
-Also, what’s dope about the Status Audio CB-1 Headphones is they are “Closed Back“.
-Which basically means that the back of the headphones are closed off which drastically prevents audio from escaping out of your headphones and leaking into the microphone.
+Also, what’s dope about the Audio Technica ATH M40x is they are “Closed Back“.
+This basically means that the back of the headphones is closed off which drastically prevents audio from escaping out of your headphones and leaking into the microphone.

 We’ve Got A Bleeder!

-But if you were recording using what is known as “open-back” headphones which is more popular amongst DJ’s then it would basically sound like a speaker was playing in the room.
+If you were recording using what is known as “open-back” headphones which are more popular amongst DJ’s then it would basically sound like a speaker was playing in the room.

-So remember closed-back headphones isolate sound from escaping the headphones and open-back headphones lets the sound run wild!
+So remember closed-back headphones isolate sound from escaping the headphones and open-back headphones let the sound run wild!

-Another reason the Status Audio CB-1 Headphones are dope is they come with two different sized cables.
+Another reason the Audio Technica ATH M40x’s are dope is they come with two different-sized cables.
 A coiled cable and a straight cable.
 Each cable is 3.5mm in size which will connect to your smartphone or laptop but It also comes with a 1/4 adapter for connecting to your audio interface.

 The last and final piece to completing your affordable home recording studio setup is your DAW.
-This is basically the software you will be spending all of your time in recording and working on songs.
+This is basically the software you will be spending all of your time writing and recording your songs.

-There are many different DAWS out there such as Pro Tools, FL Studio, Logic, Reaper, Reason, Cubase, Sonar, and the list goes on.
+There are many different DAWS out there such as Pro Tools, FL Studio, Logic, Ableton, Reason, Cubase, and the list goes on.
 And honestly, they’re all great!

 So that completes everything you will need for the “Poor Mans Recording Studio” to start laying down your own songs with professional equipment in the comfort of your own space without breaking the bank!